rpsft/etlbox/ETLBoxDocu/articles/examples/example_json_as_destination.md

 # Example: Writing into a json file

+## JsonDestination

+If you would like to write data into a json file, you should first see if the [current implementation of `JsonDestination`](../dataflow/dataflow_file_sources_destinations.md) is not already satisfying your needs.

 ## Purpose

 Sometimes you want to extract data and store it into a json file or use the json to send it to an Rest API.
 This example shows you how to use the `CustomDestination` to create a json.